Counting points on generic character varieties: Introduction

-As noted in the overview section, when $G=\GL_n$, $|\bY(\Fq)|$ is the Kac polynomial of a certain comet shaped quiver.
-The coefficients of Kac polynomials are expected to be the graded dimensions of the associated graded Borcherd algebra \cite[\S3]{Schiffmann18}.
+If $G=\GL_n$ then $Y$ is isomorphic to a quiver variety and the coefficients of $|Y(\Fq)|$ were recently shown to be the graded dimensions of the associated graded Borcherd algebra \cite{Lucien}, proving a conjecture of Schiffmann \cite{Schiffmann18}.
 It would be interesting to find a similar interpretation for the coefficients of $|\bY(\Fq)|$ for general reductive groups.